KarthikB-dev/ISE/docs.md

 # Encryption

-Encryption is _not_ supported on Microsoft Windows.
-Here are the instructions for how to encrypt your notes or tasks using OS X and GNU/Linux;
+Encryption is only supported on GNU/Linux.

 ## installing dendencies
 1. GNU/Linux: